All Episodes

 It would really restrict on who could get them.

-And I think that will happen in January, And it does have some political benefit.
+And I think that will happen in January, and it does have some political benefit.

-Other than the few heroes you talk about, and I'm with you on those.
+And I'm with you on those.

 Amen.